Berwick : The Border Town

 Berwick : English or Scottish?

-Today the visitor to Berwick can be forgiven for believing it to be a Scottish town, as after all it stands on the northern bank of the River Tweed, an entirely Scottish river and it does seem to have a rather Scottish appearance.
+Today the visitor to Berwick can be forgiven for believing it to be a Scottish town, as after all it stands on the northern bank of the River Tweed, an entirely Scottish river and in some respects it does seem to have a rather Scottish appearance.

-Berwick is also the name of a large Scottish Burgh and the old county of Berwickshire (of which Berwick was not part !) was in Scotland.
-Furthermore Berwick, is a little bit more closer to the Scottish capital of Edinburgh, than to the North East’s regional centre of Newcastle upon Tyne.
+Berwick is also the name of a large Scottish Burgh and the old county of Berwickshire (of which Berwick was not part) was in Scotland.
+Furthermore Berwick, is a little bit more closer to the Scottish capital of Edinburgh, than it is to the North East’s regional centre of Newcastle upon Tyne.

-The belief that Berwick is Scottish is also reinforced by the fact that most of the commercial banks in the town are Scottish and that the local football team plays in the Scottish league.
-Dialect also leads to the belief that Berwick is Scottish as to most Englishmen the local ‘Tweedside’ accent spoken in Berwick sounds Scottish, although most Scots would recognise the Northumbrian influence.
+The belief that Berwick is Scottish is also reinforced by the fact that some of the commercial banks in the town are Scottish and that the local football team plays in the Scottish league.
+Dialect also leads to the belief that Berwick is Scottish as to most Englishmen the local ‘Tweedside’ accent spoken in Berwick has a Scottish sound to, it although to most Scots it sounds like a Northumbrian dialect.

 The Scottish claim for Berwick is certainly strong but the English influence upon the area is also very significant.
-Berwick as already stated began as an English or at least an Anglo-Saxon settlement, in the Kingdom of Northumbria and although for four hundred years it regularly changed hands between England and Scotland it has remained in the former part of the United Kingdom for the past five centuries.
+Berwick as already stated began as an English or at least an Anglo-Saxon settlement, in the Kingdom of Northumbria and although for four hundred years it regularly changed hands between England and Scotland it has remained in England for the past five centuries.

-Berwick’s policeman and laws are therefore English, and its most senior councillor is an English mayor not a provost as in the Scottish system of local government.
-Until recently Berwick town also has an important status, as the administrative centre for the Northumberland County District of Berwick upon Tweed, which included the Farne islands, Lindisfarne and the very Northumbrian villages of Wooler, Bamburgh and Belford.
+Berwick’s policeman and laws are therefore English and its most senior councillor is an English mayor not a provost as in the Scottish system of local government.
+Until recently Berwick town also had an important status, as the administrative centre for the Northumberland County District of Berwick upon Tweed, which included the Farne islands, Lindisfarne and the Northumbrian villages of Wooler, Bamburgh and Belford.
+The distant edifices of Lindisfarne Castle and Banburgh Castle can be clearly seen above the rooftops from Berwick.

 Independent Town Prosperous Past